In May, From the Paris Green Windowsill 5/15

 Sayounara

-The sigh caught in my throat was deep blue; my tears, by comparison, are Paris green Aoao3 to iki wo nonda, tatou4 namida ha hanarokushou da
+The sigh held in my throat was deep blue; tears, I would compare instead to Paris green Aoao3 to iki wo nonda, tatou4 namida ha hanarokushou da

-If I stop talking, I'll disappear Damattara mou kien da yo
+If I don't say something, I'll disappear Damattara mou kien da yo

-It's absurd, isn't it Baka mitai da yo na
+It's absurd, don't you think?
+Baka mitai da yo na

 Remember!